ISAIAH 65

 The place thus became a symbol for substitutionary sacrifice,

-for through Achan's death, the nation was removed from judgment and came
+for through Achan's death, the nation was removed from judgment and a curse, and came

 back under the mantle of divine blessing.
 Thus, blessing through judgment